• Skip to primary navigation

 A forkful of linguine over a bowl of pasta pescatone.

-Sometimes you look at the recipe and wonder why so few ingredients can turn into such a delicious meal.
+Sometimes you look at the recipe and wonder how so few ingredients can turn into such a delicious meal.
 This is one of those times.
 This quick and easy recipe for pasta pescatore only uses 5 main ingredients, plus garlic, chilli and olive oil for flavouring, but the taste is restaurant quality.
-If you are missing your visits to the local pizzeria then this recipe is definitely worth a try.
+Why not try this recipe and bring a taste of Italy to your dining table?

 The entire dish is made from scratch, including the tomato sauce and takes around 20 minutes, start to finish.